 - Simple navigation.
 Your website should make it easy for people to find what they’re looking for.
 Ideally, your site should be able to serve necessary information in under three clicks.

 - Fast website loading.
-Your website should fully load in three seconds or less.
+Your website should have a page speed that fully loads a page in three seconds or less.
 Otherwise, there’s a big chance your users could bounce.

 - Better images.
 Your website should be visually appealing to your target audience.

 2. A cohesive digital branding and infrastructural front.

 Your website is the representation of your business online.
 This makes it among your most important brand assets.